 In most cases, these influences are positive for a child and bring them opportunities to socialise, learn and thrive.
 However, in some situations, children and young people can be at risk of increased harm from these influences and they may become involved in activities in their community that put them at risk of danger.
 Professionals call this ‘contextual safeguarding.’

-Children of any age could be affected by these issues, but it is most commonly seen in adolescence (aged 10-19 years of age).
-Children even younger than this may also have access to smartphones, giving them opportunities to interact with friends and sometimes strangers on the internet, including through social media sites like TikTok and Snapchat.
+Children of any age could be affected by risky activities, but it is most commonly seen in adolescence (aged 10-19 years of age).
+Children even younger than this may have access to smartphones, giving them opportunities to interact with friends and sometimes strangers on the internet, including through social media sites like Instagram, TikTok and Snapchat.

-Children themselves may also raise concerns with adults they trust about things they may have seen, or been asked to do, or might already be involved in.
-It is important to remember that it is not your child’s fault if they are involved in these activities – they are often targeted and recruited by people who may try to exploit, threaten or harm them.
+It is important to remember it is not your child’s fault if they are involved in risky activities – they are often targeted and recruited by people who may try to take advantage of, threaten or harm them.

 We know for some parents and carers, this can be a difficult conversation to have, but it’s important to ask if you don’t understand something.
-It may take some time but creating a safe space for your children to talk to you about their experiences and what they say about their community and online experiences can be a good start.
+It may take some time but creating a safe space for your children to talk with you about their experiences in the community and their online activities can be a good start.

-If you are worried, consider talking about your worries with the designated safeguarding person at your child’s school or with your GP who will be able to listen to your concerns and help direct you to the most appropriate support.
+If you are worried, talk about your worries with a member of staff at your child’s school or with your GP.
+They will be able to listen to your concerns and help direct you to the most appropriate support.
 Click here for more information on services that may be able to offer help and support to you and your family.